MicrosoftDocs/sql-docs/docs/connect/odbc/dsn-connection-string-attribute.md

 ###  Authentication - SQL_COPT_SS_AUTHENTICATION

 Sets the authentication mode to use when connecting to SQL Server.
-See [Using Azure Active Directory](using-azure-active-directory.md) for more information.
+For more information, see [Using Azure Active Directory](using-azure-active-directory.md).

 | Keyword Value | Attribute Value | Description |
 |-|-|-|